 CO2 as the Primary Driver of Climate Change During the Phanerozoic

-I saw a 24 minute talk by R.B.
-Alley a while back that did a marvelous job of explaining why geologists have overwhelmingly concluded that greenhouse gases (and in particular CO2) are the primary driver of climate changes on geologic time scales.
+A little while ago I watched a short lecture by R.B.
+Alley that did a marvelous job of explaining why geologists have overwhelmingly concluded that greenhouse gases (and in particular CO2) are the primary drivers of climate changes on geologic time scales.
 This presentation was given prior to the publication of Judd et al 2024,[1] so I thought it might be fun to show how his argument would be enhanced even more with the more recent data we now have about Phanerozoic temperature and CO2.
 But let me set the stage.

 GMST is set by a balance between incoming absorb solar radiation (ASR) and outgoing longwave radiation (OLR).
 ASR is affected by changes in how much sunlight reaches the earth (solar variability), where and when sunlight reaches the earth (orbital cycles) and how much is reflected vs absorbed (albedo).
 Outside influences can also at least theoretically play a role in affecting process on earth (galactic cosmic rays) that could change how much incoming solar is absorbed.
 OLR is affected by the greenhouse effect (greenhouse gases and high altitude clouds).
 What geologists have discovered is that Earth's temperature history does not make sense if you try to explain it only with variability in ASR.
 We're far enough away from the Sun that it cannot heat the planet to the temperatures we experience, even if nearly all the solar energy the Earth receives is absorbed.
 Earth's temperature history only makes sense when allowing for changes on the OLR side of the energy balance equation.
 And this is not all that difficult to show.